x0-3/Forum/README.md

 # Forum

 Welcome to the Music Forum!
-This website is built using Symfony and provides a platform for music enthusiasts to discuss various topics related to music.
+This website is built using PHP and provides a platform for music enthusiasts to discuss various topics related to music.
 Whether you want to share your thoughts, ask questions, or discover new music, this forum is the perfect place for music lovers like you.

 ## Features